rreusser/glsl-rfft/README.md

 - `height` (`Number`): height of the input.
 Must be a power of two.
 Ignored if `size` is specifid.
 - `splitNormalization`: (`Boolean`): If `true`, normalize by `1 / √(width * height)` on both the forward and inverse transforms.
 If `false`, normalize by `1 / (width * height)` on only the inverse transform.
 Default is `true`.
 Provided to avoid catastrophic overflow during the forward transform when using half-float textures.
 One-way transforms will match [ndarray-fft][ndarray-fft] only if `false`.

 Returns a list of phases.
-Each phase is identified by the name of the Each object in the list is a set of parameters that must either be used to bind the correct framebuffers or passed as uniforms to the fragment shader.
+Each phase is identified by the name of the the corresponding fragment shader and a list of uniforms for each individual pass.
+Each pass must be rendered to a full-screen quad or triangle from the input specified by `input` and to the output specified by `output`.

 ## GLSL API